Applications for admission: See the How to Apply section of the Graduate Program Overview.

-The program is designed for students with a primary interest in research and scholarship in addition to clinical practice.
+The clinical science program at Rutgers is designed for students with a primary interest in research and scholarship in addition to clinical practice.
 The majority of the faculty have a cognitive or behavioral approach to assessment and treatment, and the program is geared primarily to students who wish to receive this type of training.
 There are also more limited opportunities for students whose interests are eclectic and who may supplement training in cognitive behavior therapy with courses and supervised experiences in other approaches (e.g. family systems).
 For students whose primary interests are in the practice of clinical psychology, the University also offers graduate training in clinical psychology leading to the Doctor of Psychology (Psy.D.) degree through the separate Graduate School of Applied and Professional Psychology (GSAPP).

-Our membership in the Academy indicates that we are committed to excellence in scientific training, and to using clinical science as the foundation for design, implementing, and evaluating assessment and intervention procedures.
+We are a member of the Academy of Psychological Clinical Science, a coalition of doctoral and internship training programs that share a common goal of producing and applying scientific knowledge to the assessment, understanding, and amelioration of human problems.
+Membership in the Academy is granted only after a thorough peer review process.
+The Rutgers Clinical Ph.D. program was recently accredited by the Psychological Clinical Science Accreditation System, as well.
+Our membership in the Academy and accreditation by the Psychological Clinical Science Accreditation System indicates that we are committed to excellence in scientific training, and to using clinical science as the foundation for design, implementing, and evaluating assessment and intervention procedures.
 We view clinical psychology as a specialty area within the discipline of psychology, and believe that research, scholarship, and clinical application should be firmly grounded in the core knowledge base of psychology as a science.

 The training approach relies heavily upon a mentorship model of training.
 Students are matched with a research mentor when they begin their graduate training program, and involve themselves in one or more research projects upon entering the program, initially as apprentices in ongoing projects, and subsequently as independent investigators.
 Students may study not only with clinical psychology faculty, but also with non-clinical researchers in the Psychology Department, and it is not uncommon for students to participate in more than one research group.
 Equally important is the goal of helping students to develop clinical skills.
 As in the research component of the program, our philosophy is that an apprenticeship model is most effective in teaching clinical skills.
 Students have available as role models a large number of faculty members who embody the clinical scientist concept.
 These faculty not only conduct research, but also are experienced clinical psychologists who are directly involved in clinical practice of various kinds.
 Students also have access to doctoral faculty in the Psy.D. program who focus primarily on clinical practice.